- CF-L2 Trainer

 - Level 1 USAW Certified Sports Performance Coach

 - Special Olympics entry level powerlifting coach

 - Head Coach and Programmer

-I started my CrossFit journey when I was close to 300lbs and super stressed out by the life of a college student with kids working while completing a physics degree at SDSMT.
-Fast forward 3 years; I’m down 100lbs and I’m still pretty stressed out about school although this is my last semester before grad school.
-However I now have a much more positive outlook on life and a much better tool to deal with the stress.
-Allot has happened in the 3 years since I started CrossFit, not all of it good, but the good thing is that CrossFit and the amazing community that is created in a CrossFit gym has been there to support me and give me an awesome way to put the fun back in my life.
+I started my CrossFit journey when I was close to 300lbs and super stressed out by life.
+I was a college student with kids working while completing a physics degree at SDSMT.
+Fast forward 3 years; I’m down 100lbs and I’m still pretty stressed out about school, although this is my last semester before grad school.
+However, I now have a much more positive outlook on life and a much better tool to deal with the stress.
+A lot has happened in the 3 years since I started CrossFit, not all of it good, but the good thing is that CrossFit and the amazing community that is created in a CrossFit gym has been there to support me and give me an awesome way to put the fun back in my life.
 I started coaching because I loved the positive influence my coaches had on me and I wanted to do that for other people.
 I have been coaching for a year and a half now and love every aspect of it.
 At some point in my CrossFit career I fell in love with the technical aspects and athleticism of Olympic weightlifting.
 It has become one of my passions in life, and this last summer I got certified by USAW as an olympic weightlifting coach so I could help other people become better weightlifters.
-Somehow I talked Rushmore CrossFit into letting me have my own class twice a week to let members work on weightlifting, which has turned into the infamous barbell class.
+Somehow, I talked Rushmore CrossFit into letting me have my own class twice a week to let members work on weightlifting, which has turned into the infamous barbell class.
 Last spring I realized another lifelong goal and got involved with Special Olympics as the powerlifting coach for the Rapid City Flame.
 I continue to work with these athletes every Friday and it’s always one of the best parts of my week.
-CrossFit has been a wonderful and life changing experience for me and as I coach I hope to bring that same experience to every one of the athletes I coach.
+CrossFit has been a wonderful and life-changing experience for me and as I coach I hope to bring that same experience to every one of the athletes I coach.